knightcnbj/CS106-Intro-to-Cpp/README.md

 # LearningCPP
 project storage for CS106B by Stanford

+For the record, I'm not a student at Stanford.
+And you should not use my code to submit your assignment if you are a student.
+I'm just doing this for fun.

 CS106B is the second part of entry level CS course we take at any university

 here we learn the basic of C++